Bobby Gruenewald

-Bobby Gruenewald (born July 31, 1976) is Pastor and Innovation Leader at Life.Church, a multisite church based in Oklahoma.
+Bobby Gruenewald (born July 31, 1976) is the Pastor and Innovation Leader at Life.Church, a multisite church based in Oklahoma.
 He is also the founder of the YouVersion Bible App and a former entrepreneur, making and selling two multi-million dollar online companies.

 Early life

 Gruenewald grew up in Decatur, Illinois.
 He graduated in 1994 from Stephen Decatur High School.
 While in high school, he started and performed in a Christian rap groupcalled Christ B4 Everything.
 He met his wife Melissa in elementary school, and moved to Oklahoma when she decided to, so that he could be with her.

 He earned a bachelor's degree in finance from Southern Nazarene University.
 In 2015, Southern Nazarene awarded Gruenewald an honorary doctorate.

 Career

 After college, Gruenewald started and sold two technology companies and served as an advisor for various startups and venture capital funds.

 Gruenewald gave a TED Talk on innovation and the use of technology in the church.
 He also contributed a monthly column to Outreach Magazine for seven years.

 Gruenewald also serves on the board of directors for OneHope and the Museum of the Bible.